CorpseCodesFr/Vangaurd-Calculator-/README.md

 ---

 **Update** The website isn't set up for automatic updates, so I manually add new links.
 If you want more links like this, create or edit a link and DM me at <a href="https://our-wolfpack-community.mn.co/">https://our-wolfpack-community.mn.co/</a> with the details.
-My username is "Doden".
+My username is "Deadpool".
 When asked why you want to join, say, "Looking for a calculator unblocker for clips," and you'll get in.

 ---